 - hydraulic fracturing water use – company performance

-Hydraulic fracturing is a well completion technique used to break up the rocks around a well to increase the flow of oil and natural gas.
-It involves pumping fluid into a wellbore to create enough pressure to fracture the hydrocarbon-bearing rock layer.
+Hydraulic fracturing is a well completion technique used to create cracks in the rocks around a well to increase the flow of oil and natural gas.
+It involves pumping fluid into a wellbore to create enough pressure to fracture the surrounding hydrocarbon-bearing rock layer.

-The fracturing takes place at the start of the wellbore's life cycle.
-The injected fluid is often water, and it usually contains various chemical additives and a proppant, like sand, to keep the fractures open so oil and gas can flow to the well.
+The fracturing operation takes place at the start of the wellbore's life cycle.
+The injected fluid is often water, and it usually contains various chemical additives and a proppant, such as sand, to keep the fractures open so oil and gas can flow to the well.
 For more information on hydraulic fracturing fluids, see FracFocus.ca.

 What is "make-up" water for a hydraulic fracturing project?

-Make-up water is nonsaline or alternative water that is injected into the wellbore to fracture the reservoir.
+Make-up water is nonsaline water or alternative water injected into the wellbore to fracture the reservoir.
 Because hydraulic fracturing operations do not use water after a well is fractured, opportunities to recycle fracturing fluid (flowback water) within the well are limited, so make-up water accounts for most of the water used.
-However, flowback water can be reused to fracture a different well, thereby contributing to the make-up water used in the hydraulic fracturing operation.
+However, flowback water can be reused to fracture a different well, thus contributing to the make-up water used in another hydraulic fracturing operation.

 What is the common source of water?

-Geology significantly impacts the total volume of water needed to hydraulically fracture a well, and the geological formations that a company targets can influence its overall nonsaline water use intensity.
-Geological attributes and reservoir characteristics vary throughout a formation, and this can have a direct impact on water use and hydrocarbon production volumes for what otherwise may be identical wells and hydraulic fracturing operations in the same geological formation.
+Geology significantly affects the total volume of water needed to hydraulically fracture a well.
+The geological formations a company targets can influence its overall nonsaline water use intensity.
+Geological attributes and reservoir characteristics vary throughout a formation, directly affecting water use and hydrocarbon production volumes for seemingly identical wells and hydraulic fracturing operations in the same geological formation.

 Can alternative make-up water be used for hydraulic fracturing?